Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Neural Network.md

 ###### ![image-20230515131438170](res/Neural Network/image-20230515131438170.png)

-When doing dropout, during training some nodes are not updated.
+When doing dropout, during training (during testing all nodes are used) some nodes are not updated.
 This should cause other neurons to learn the same behaviour and make the model overall more stable.
 Typical dropout rates are between 20% and 50%.

+From experience, larger networks with dropout perform better then small networks without dropout.

 ### Early Stopping